Naim08/Workflow-Orchestrator/q&a.md

 These prioritization rules are implemented through a carefully constructed SQL query with appropriate indexing to maintain performance even with thousands of queued items.

 The entire approach balances fairness with efficiency, ensuring reliable processing while making optimal use of system resources.

-I hope these detailed explanations demonstrate my deep understanding of the Workflow Orchestrator system I've built.
-These answers cover the technical implementation, architectural decisions, and thoughtful consideration of trade-offs that went into creating a robust, maintainable automation platform.